 For the next two years, UT football, baseball, and track uniforms, along with letter sweaters, were orange and maroon, and the hues were incredibly popular with UT students.
 Soon after the colors made their appearance, maroon caps with orange T’s were available for $1.25 in stores along Congress Avenue.
 (For those worried about any similarity to the colors used in College Station, Texas A&M teams sported red at the time.
 Maroon wasn’t adopted by the Aggies until the 1930s.)

 Right: 1898 UT football players were wearing maroon sweaters with orange T’s.

 While orange and maroon may have been a hit with the students in Austin, the sudden change was more than controversial among the alumni.
-By 1899, a stranger to a University of Texas home football game might have wondered if there weren’t multiple teams pitted against the visiting squad, as UT fans displayed orange and maroon, orange and white, and gold and white.
+By 1899, a stranger to a University of Texas home football game might have wondered if there weren’t multiple teams pitted against the visiting squad, as UT fans displayed orange and maroon, orange and white, and gold and white ribbons on their lapels.

 In the spring of 1900, after considerable discussion, the Board of Regents decided to hold an election to settle the matter.
 Students, faculty, staff and alumni were all invited to send in their ballots.
 Out of the 1,111 votes cast, 562 were for orange and white, a majority by just seven votes.
 Orange and maroon receive 310, royal blue 203, crimson 10, royal blue and crimson 11, and few other colors scattered among the remaining 15 votes.